 There’s also a lot of steps in order to create your store, and there are a lot of functionality missing that ensure that your customers can purchase successfully on your site.
 For example, you cannot set up Discount Pop-ups, Countdown Timers, Scarcity Timers etc (these are conversion boosting functionality which make all the difference)

-Added to the fact that a WooCommerce store doesn’t look that great, nor are you able to really customize it beyond a certain extent.
+Added to the fact that a WooCommerce store doesn’t look that great, nor are you able to really customize it.

-Having been there and used WooCommerce for two stores, I couldn’t recommend it to anyone looking to get start with a store online.
+I couldn’t recommend WooCommerce to anyone looking to get start with a store online.
 It takes too long, is too difficult, and is actually quite costly when all aspects are considered.

 Thankfully there’s a solution….